Grants and loans

 Short-term advances are also available to cover other circumstances, such as:

-- where there has been a change of circumstances that will increase the amount of benefit you are entitled to
+- where there has been a change of circumstances that will increase the amount of your benefit

-- where it is impractical for benefit to be paid on the due date (for example, due to a technical problem in dealing with the claim or payment)
+- where it is impractical for benefit to be paid on time (for example, due to a technical problem in dealing with the claim or payment)

 To apply for a short-term advance, call the phone number for the benefit you are claiming: